awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 1. Sign in to the [AWS IoT SiteWise console](https://console.aws.amazon.com/iotsitewise/)\.

 1. Review the [AWS Regions](getting-started.md#requirements) where AWS IoT SiteWise is supported and switch Regions, if needed\.
-If you already set up AWS SSO, you must switch to the Region where you have AWS SSO configured\.
 You must run the AWS IoT SiteWise demo in the same Region\.
-For more information, including instructions in case you set up AWS SSO in a Region that AWS IoT SiteWise doesn't support, see [Enabling AWS SSO](monitor-getting-started.md#monitor-enable-sso)\.

 1. In the left navigation pane, choose **Portals**\.

 1. Choose **Create portal**\.

-1. If you already enabled AWS SSO in the current Region, skip to step 6\.
+1. If you already enabled AWS SSO, skip to step 6\.
 Otherwise, complete the following steps to enable AWS SSO:

    1. On the **Enable AWS Single Sign\-On \(SSO\)** page, enter your **Email address**, **First name**, and **Last name** to create an AWS SSO user for yourself to be the portal administrator\.
 Use an email address you can access so that you can receive an email to set a password for your new AWS SSO user\.